 It’s been a bad year for Eastern equine encephalitis in Massachusetts.
-The mosquito-borne virus claimed the life of a Fairhaven woman and infected six other people, including a 5-year-old Sudbury girl.
+The mosquito-borne virus claimed the life of a Fairhaven woman and infected eight other people, including a 5-year-old Sudbury girl.

 EEE rarely makes people ill, but when it does the consequences are grave: One-third of those infected die, and most of those who survive suffer permanent neurological damage.

 The Globe recently asked four experts about whether EEE can be prevented, and why it is so bad in the first place.
-Here’s what we learned.
+What we learned:

 Why aren’t there any vaccines?